Create an account

 Teachable is a very popular cloud/hosted LMS solution offering an in-house payment processor and a variety of features at different prices.

 The ideal Teachable user is an online course creator looking for a nearly all-in-one solution.
 If you’re OK sacrificing customizations for ease of use and set-up speed, then Teachable is a great option.
-With Teachable all you need is a domain name and an email marketing tool to follow-up with your prospects and clients.
+With Teachable all you need is a domain name and an email marketing tool to follow-up with your prospective students and clients.

 Teachable is actually pretty easy to use, however, there are so many features it will take time to get everything set up.
 In addition, some integrations require Zapier which means additional time to sort out.